VakinduPhilliam/NodeJS_Saas_Architecture/README.md

 The Application is served using Grunt task runner.

-In order to demonstrate the implementation and usage of this scaffolding for SaaS architectures, make sure; > Build tasks for client assets has been deactivated in Grunt tasks.
+In order to demonstrate the implementation and usage of this scaffolding for SaaS architectures, make sure;

+> Build tasks for client assets has been deactivated in Grunt tasks.

-> Then install NPM global dependencies: ``npm install -g sequelize sequelize-cli mysql``.
+> Then install NPM global dependencies: 'npm install -g sequelize sequelize-cli mysql'.

-> Run server in development mode: ``grunt serve``.
+> Run server in development mode: 'grunt serve'.

 Compiled and presented by Vakindu Philliam.